WHat is targeted grazing?

 How far will you travel?

-We'll go most anywhere, but our targeted grazing service is usually most cost-effective close to where we have a local affiliate.
+Our targeted grazing service is usually most cost-effective close to where we have a local affiliate.
 The larger the project the farther we can travel and still keep costs in line.
 Our geographic reach is constantly growing, so contact us even if you think you might be too far away.

 Will the vegetation grow back?